srsergiorodriguez/minigif/README.md

 # Minigif

-This is Gif encoder for JavaScript.
-I did it for fun and for I project I was making... for fun.
+Create Gifs in JavaScript from image paths or canvas or img elements.

-Although it is very not-so-optimized, it can be used to creade gifs from image paths, canvas and img elements.
+This library is very NOT optimized, I did it for fun and for I project I was making... for fun.

 ## usage